RoccoPaolillo/IPF_multidim/README.md

 **Behavior:**

 * When using `-f all`: Generates all possible combinations of dimensions
-* When filtering (e.g., `-f "age:30,hpt:no"`): Returns all rows matching the filter criteria
+* When filtering with `-d split` (default): Returns all rows matching the filter criteria, showing all combinations of unspecified dimensions
+* When filtering with `-d aggregate`: Returns a single row with summed values across unspecified dimensions (shown as empty cells)
-* Each row represents one combination with its estimated population count
+* Each row represents one combination (or aggregate) with its estimated population count
 * Output can be redirected to a file using `-o` or printed to stdout